-Proposals for initial funding are due no later than Friday, February 23, 2018.
+Proposals for initial funding are due no later the last Monday in January.
 Interested faculty should apply by completing the short application available as a Google Form here.

 In the Application Phase, the Teaching Innovations Grant Committee, under the direction of the Adams Center and supported by the Learning Studio, will evaluate submissions on their potential to innovate educational delivery at ACU.